a442509097/ComfyUI-AMDGPUMonitor/README.md

 No setup is required.
 Once installed, the monitor will automatically appear in the top-right corner of ComfyUI's interface.

-### Monitor Features:

-- **Drag**: Click and hold the title bar to move the monitor anywhere on the screen
-- **Collapse/Expand**: Click the "−" button to collapse the monitor to just the title bar
-- **Close**: Click the "×" button to close the monitor (a "Show AMD GPU Monitor" button will appear to bring it back)

 ## How It Works

 This extension uses the `rocm-smi` command-line tool to collect GPU information and displays it in a floating UI element in the ComfyUI interface.
 It does not affect the performance of ComfyUI or your GPU.